Many of us enjoy getting out for a walk in the fresh air – whether it’s to break up our days or get some peace of mind.

 Take things at your own pace

-If you’re just starting out, it’s important not to push yourself too hard too early on, because you don’t want to overexert yourself or risk injury.
+If you’re just starting out, it’s important not to push yourself too hard too early, to avoid overexerting yourself or risking injury.
 To begin with, you might like to just get a feel of the poles in your hands before heading out for a walk with them.

-It might be tempting to get going with large walks and challenging terrains immediately, but it’s much better to slowly build it up over time.
+It might be tempting to get going with long walks and challenging terrains immediately, but it’s better to build it up over time.
 Once you’ve learnt the technique, start with a few reasonably short walks along well-used paths, and only increase the distance and venture onto trickier paths or steeper inclines once you feel comfortable doing so.

 However, the most important thing you can do is to listen to your body.
-Remember that everyone’s pace is different; what works for you might not work for someone else, but it really doesn’t matter because it’s a personal experience.
-If it feels like too much today, don’t worry; there’s no rush and you can simply try again another day.
+Remember that everyone’s pace is different, and what works for you might not work for someone else.
+If it feels like too much today, don’t worry; there’s no rush, and you can simply try again another day.

 Consider setting yourself goals

 Unlike some other sports, Nordic walking isn’t competitive.
-However, if you find competition exhilarating and an important part of sport, then why not compete against yourself?
+However, if you enjoy competition and find it motivating, why not compete against yourself?

-If you’re a beginner, then you could set out a plan for what you’d like to achieve with your Nordic walking.
-And if you’ve already started, then why not challenge yourself to complete your normal route in a quicker time, or maybe set a new distance record?
+If you’re a beginner, you could set out a plan for what you’d like to achieve with your Nordic walking.
+And, if you’ve already started, why not challenge yourself to complete your normal route in a quicker time, or maybe set a new distance record?

-Setting yourself goals can be a great way to motivate yourself and add another dimension to Nordic walking.
+Setting yourself goals can be a great way to push yourself and add another dimension to Nordic walking.

 If you want to, you can record your goals and achievements in a journal.
 There are plenty available on Amazon, for example, this Nordic Walking Logbook, Goal Getter Productivity Journal, or Wellness Journal.
 This way, you’ll have your goals and achievements written down to look back and reflect on.